Investment

 My fees are bespoke.

-They're based on three elements: the size and profitability of the business, the complexity of the work, and, to be fully transparent, my keenness to work with a particular business.
+They're based on three elements: the size of the business, the complexity of the work, and, to be fully transparent, my keenness to work with a particular company (see Are we a match?).

 Virtually all work is charged on either a fixed fee or monthly retainer basis.

 I rarely quote an hourly rate.
 That's needed only when I'm providing support for M&A (Mergers & Acquisitions), inward equity investment, or sale of the business.
-In these situations it’s virtually impossible to predict how much of my time will be needed, so I quote £500 per hour + VAT.
+In these situations it’s virtually impossible to predict how much of my time will be needed, so I quote £500 per hour (+ VAT for UK-based organisations).

-Sometimes I meet an entrepreneur who’s keen to work with me (and vice versa), but they can’t afford my fees.
+Occasionally I meet an entrepreneur who’s keen to work with me (and vice versa), but they can’t afford my fees.
 Typically their business is at an early stage.
-If I believe they and their business have exceptional potential, I discount my fees in exchange for an agreement that as the company grows, I reduce the level of discount.
+If I believe they and their business have exceptional potential, I'm open to discussing lowering my fees in exchange for an agreement that as the company grows, I reduce the level of discount.
 It’s a form of ‘sweat equity’.

 In all cases the work and fees are co-created through discussion.